 - 04:24, 9 January 2018 GrammarCommie blocked Philosophyfellow with an expiration time of π×infinity! (account creation disabled, cannot edit own talk page) (Spam)

 - 04:43, 9 January 2018 GrammarCommie blocked FRIEND OF ROME VIHARO with an expiration time of π×infinity! (account creation disabled, cannot edit own talk page) (Harassment)

 - 00:07, 9 January 2018 Cosmikdebris blocked It takes two 2 tango with an expiration time of 3.14 months (account creation disabled, cannot edit own talk page) (Unfunny vandalism: Rome Viharo troll and spam)

 GrammarCommie and Cosmikdebris are RW regulars, not suspected by me to be socks.
-However, they have clearly swallowed the deception, and this has been going on for a long time.
+However, they have clearly swallowed the deception, at best, and this has been going on for a long time.
 The real offense here was impersonation, but by labelling this “Rome Viharo troll,” the users are implementing the AP attack agenda.
-AP has created hosts of socks, in one case, so that another sock could quickly block them.
+AP created hosts of socks, in one case, so that another sock could quickly block them.

 Indeed, GrammarCommie recently tangled with an AP sock, DrWitt.
 Notice, DrWitt had hidden revisions on a claim of doxxing, and GC reverted those because he found no doxxing.
 AP has done this many times.
 See the page log.